knola/web/content/microdemocracy.md

 # Microdemocracy

-Microdemocracy is the collection of Knola techniques applied at the national level.
-As we refine the idea, we will assign different version numbers.
+Microdemocracy is a system applying Knola techniques at the national level.
+As we refine the system, we will assign different version numbers.
 Currently we're working on version 2018.01.

-To understand how Microdemocracy works, let's consider how it differs from the contemporary political system in the United States.
+To understand how Microdemocracy works, let's consider how it differs from the political system in the United States.

 <table class="table table-striped table-bordered">
  <tr>